Fair Labor Standards Act update

 How the FLSA update affects ASU

-An employee's primary duty is the principal, main, major or most important function an employee performs.
+An employee's primary duty is the central, main, principal or most important function an employee performs.
 Determination of an employee's primary responsibility must be based on all the facts in a particular case, with a significant emphasis on the overall character of the employee's job.
 Factors to consider include, but are not limited to the following items:

 Generally, graduate, teaching and research assistants who have teaching as their primary duty are not subject to the salary tests.
-The DOL typically views graduate and undergraduate students who are engaged in research under a faculty member’s supervision in the course of obtaining a degree as being an educational relationship with the school and thus not an employee of the university.
+The DOL typically views graduate and undergraduate students engaged in research under a faculty member’s supervision while obtaining a degree as an educational relationship with the school and thus not an employee.
 If a worker is not an employee under the FLSA, the laws for minimum wage, overtime and recordkeeping provisions will not apply.

 FLSA status for part-time and academic year salaries

-The DOL uses the actual weekly pay to determine an FLSA status and does not take into consideration whether an employee is a full-time or part-time status.
+The DOL uses the actual weekly pay to determine an FLSA status and does not consider whether an employee has a full-time or part-time status.
 For employees paid on an academic year basis, the DOL uses the actual weekly pay to determine FLSA status and does not consider contract pay or pay frequency.

 Overtime pay and comp time

-The university's work schedule policy defines a standard workweek for full-time; nonexempt employees is 40 hours worked between 12:01 a.m.
+The university's work schedule policy defines a standard workweek for full-time, nonexempt employees as 40 hours worked between 12:01 a.m.
 Monday and midnight Sunday.

-• If an employee earns less than $844 per week, overtime pay or comp time must be provided for hours worked over 40 in a workweek.
+- Employees who earn less than $684 per week, must receive overtime and comp time for hours worked over 40 in a workweek.
 The computation of 40 hours worked does not include paid time out of the workplace—e.g., sick leave, vacation time, etc.

 How overtime pay is calculated and approved